Bennigan’s Monte Cristo Sandwich Copycat Recipe

 Instructions

-• Place egg in mixing bowl, add water and beat together.
-Add salt, sugar, flour, and baking powder.
-Beat batter until smooth.
+• Combine the egg and water in a mixing bowl and beat well.
+Add the salt, sugar, flour, and baking powder and beat until smooth.

-• Serve with raspberry preserves, pickle garnish, and your favorite French fried potatoes.
+• Serve with raspberry preserves, as well as pickle slices and French fries if desired.

 Notes